GPU Passthrough Custom OS Template

 Supported GPU

-If you run DaDesktop on-premises in Germany, or request the purchase of specific cards for your private server, there are several points to consider.
+If you run DaDesktop on premise, or ask for specific cards to be purchased for your dedicated server, here are a few points to keep in mind.

-Our testing is primarily focused on DaDesktop with AMD Radeon RX 6000 series cards (especially the RX 6400) and Nvidia RTX cards.
-Generally, models released before 2018 are not supported.
+Our testing mainly focuses on the AMD Radeon RX 6000 series (particularly the RX 6400) and Nvidia RTX cards.
+Models from before 2018 are typically not supported.

 DD Node side

-The dadesktop_npnode_deploy/modules/build-os-template directory provides scripts to modify a Linux guest to use a GPU as the primary display and to switch between GPU-enabled and CPU-rendered screens.
+The dadesktop_npnode_deploy/modules/build-os-template directory contains scripts that adapt a Linux guest to use the GPU as the primary display and toggle between GPU-accelerated machines and CPU-rendered screens.

 Guest Settings

-Make sure the "support_qemu" setting in /var/lib/kvm/templatename/sysinfo.json is set to false, so you can connect to the guest's VNC; qemu VNC is unable to show the passthrough GPU screen.
+Please check that "support_qemu" inside /var/lib/kvm/templatename/sysinfo.json is set to false so you can connect via VNC inside the guest – qemu vnc cannot show the passthrough GPU's screen.

 Testing